 Victorian Conservation Seedbank

 The Victorian Conservation Seedbank is situated in the National Herbarium of Victoria (MEL) at Royal Botanic Gardens (RBG) Melbourne.
 It is the local arm of the international Millennium Seed Bank Project, an initiative of the Royal Botanic Gardens, Kew, in the United Kingdom.
-The Victorian Conservation Seedbank is part of a three-way partnership between RBG Melbourne, RBG Kew and Victoria's Department of Sustainability and Environment.
+The Victorian Conservation Seedbank is the Victorian node of the Australian Seed Bank Partnership.

 The Victorian Conservation Seedbank aims to collect high-quality seeds from native plant species within Victoria for long-term storage, research and restoration programs.
 The project mainly targets seed from rare or threatened species or those species found only in Victoria (endemics).
 Seeds are lodged for long-term storage at RBG Melbourne and the MSBP headquarters at Wakehurst Place in the UK.

 The Millennium Seed Bank Project

 The Seed Conservation Department of RBG Kew conceived the visionary Millennium Seed Bank Project as a large conservation project to mark the start of the new millennium.
 The project aims to conserve genetically diverse seed from 10 per cent of the world's approximately 240,000 species of seed-bearing plants, by the year 2010.
 These will be held as duplicate collections at Kew's seed bank facility at Wakehurst Place and in the country of origin.
 The initial goal has now been achieved and the project has moved on to the second phase; to conserve seed from a further 15 per cent of the world's seed-bearing plants by the year 2020.